Management of prostate cancer: Trade-offs

-The trade-off dilemma refers to the choice between the expected beneficial and harmful effects in terms of survival and quality of life for a particular treatment.
+The trade-off dilemma refers to the choice between the expected beneficial and harmful effects in terms of survival and quality of life for a particular treatment (Radical Prostatectomy vs Radiation Therapy).
 An example of such trade-off in prostate cancer treatment includes urinary and bowel symptoms and waning sexual function.
 How common these symptoms are and the distress they cause varies between types of treatment and individuals.

 One option is to trade off an intact sexual function for the possibility of a prolonged life expectancy by not having curative treatment.
 The choice involves a trade-off so it is of central importance for the person and the physician to have access to information on established treatment benefits and side effects.
 A Swedish study found that the willingness to do this kind of trade-off varied considerably among men.
 While six out of ten were willing to consider a trade-off between life expectancy and intact sexual function, given the present knowledge of treatment benefits for clinically localized prostate cancer, four out of ten stated that they would under all circumstances choose treatment irrespective of the risk for waning sexual function.
 Access to valid empirical information is crucial for such decision making.
 Key factors here are an individual's feeling towards the illness, their emotional values and religious beliefs.
 A substantial proportion of people and physicians, experience stress in judging the trade-off between different treatment options and treatment side-effects which adds to the stress of cancer diagnosed, a situation made worse in that eight out of ten people with prostate cancer have no one to confide in except their spouse and one out of five live in total emotional isolation.

 The American Urological Association (AUA), American Society for Radiation Oncology (ASTRO), and the Society of Urologic Oncology (SUO) have issued joint guidelines on shared decision making with patients who have localized prostate cancer to help patients navigate these decisions.
+A 2017 systematic review of the literature found that while most prostate cancer studies focus on treatment options oriented toward survival, there was little evidence patient-centered outcomes were assessed related to comparative effectiveness treatment.